banderson623/banderson623.github.com/_posts/2013-07-21-Amanda-Law.md

 In Iowa City Hospital the doctor told the family Amanda's body was shutting down.

-Friends and Family gathered around a wonderful young couple, a little over a year into their marriage and battling cancer.
+Friends and Family gathered around a wonderful young couple, a little over two years into their marriage and battling cancer.
 They watched Amanda, seemingly **full of life** 72 hours earlier, take her last earthly breath.

 Amanda's life was a testimony of a selfless individual.
 Someone with patience to wait for her spouse, to respect her parents, to love God and serve &amp; enjoy people.
 She wasn't perfect, but she amounted to more than most people will.
 Her and Ben are a shining example of generosity and selfless living.
 It is with immense pain and sorrow that I am realizing what has happened over the last 24 hours.
 It is surreal.